Thinking of Publishing a Christian Book? … Then this post is definitely for you!

 I hope to write more posts regarding this.

-In the meantime, drop a comment so that you can share your favorite Christian books and what genre they are in.
+In the meantime, please drop a comment so that you can share your favorite Christian books and what genre they are in.
 I already stated mine earlier: Terri Savelle Foy when it comes to Christian Success and Self-Development. 💖